 Here is an example of Talk For Writing in action:

-- Reading and writing numbers
+- add and subtract single digit numbers

 We use Seesaw to set home learning tasks.
 Please contact a member of the team if you need support accessing your child's account.